borkoloco/portfolio/README.md

 ![Homepage image dark](./src/assets/images/portfolio-dark.png "Screenshot of portfolio homepage default")
 ![Homepage image light](./src/assets/images/portfolio-light.png "Screenshot of portfolio homepage light")

-angelrod.dev is built using React and showcases my projects, skills, and experience as an app developer.
+This portfolio is built using React and showcases my projects, skills, and experience as an app developer.
 It features several sections including a landing, about, projects, resume, and contact section.

 The site is built using React functional components and hooks like useState and useEffect for managing state.